bloovis/beectl.mirror/README.md

 (aka chrome-bee) is a browser extension that allows you to use an external editor to edit text areas in browser forms.
 It communicates with a host program called beectl that runs the editor and returns the edited text.
-The BEE repostiory linked to above provides a Python implementation of the host program, and there is a also separate [C implementation](https://github.com/rosmanov/bee-host).
+The chrome-bee repository linked to above provides a Python implementation of the host program, and there is a also separate [C implementation](https://github.com/rosmanov/bee-host).

-This Crystal implementation of beectl requires only an installation of the [Crystal compiler], and has no other dependencies.
+This Crystal implementation of beectl requires only an installation of the [Crystal compiler](https://crystal-lang.org/), and has no other dependencies.

 ## Installation